Kitten constipation: Vet's guide to symptoms and treatment

 - Accidents outside the litter box

-If you are bottle-feeding a very young kitten, you will need to stimulate your kitten to defecate.
+If you are bottle-feeding a very young or newborn kitten, you will need to stimulate your kitten to defecate.
 Kittens under one month old are stimulated when their mother licks the area around their anus, and you can create a similar effect by stimulating your kitten with a moist, warm washcloth.
 You should stimulate your kitten before every feeding, and they should produce a small amount of stool.
 If your kitten has gone several feedings without defecating, this suggests possible constipation.

 Finally, some constipated kittens can still produce small amounts of feces.
 Small amounts of liquid feces may be able to pass around a large ball of dried feces that is trapped within the colon.
 If your kitten seems to be having trouble defecating, even if they are still passing small amounts of stool, they could potentially be constipated.